kuansenlin/nested_and_spin_resolved_Wilson_loop/README.md

 **Implemented by Kuan-Sen Lin, Benjamin J. Wieder, and Barry Bradlyn**

-This package is an extension of the original [PythTB Package](https://www.physics.rutgers.edu/pythtb/), which was developed and is mantained by Sinisa Coh (University of California at Riverside), David Vanderbilt (Rutgers University) and [the rest of the PythTB team](https://www.physics.rutgers.edu/pythtb/about.html#history).
+This package is an extension of the original [PythTB Package](https://www.physics.rutgers.edu/pythtb/), which was developed and is mantained by Sinisa Coh (University of California at Riverside), David Vanderbilt (Rutgers University) and [the larger PythTB team](https://www.physics.rutgers.edu/pythtb/about.html#history).
 All credit for the essential implementation of PythTB goes to the original developers.
 For documentation for the original PythTB Package, please visit the [PythTB page](https://www.physics.rutgers.edu/pythtb/usage.html), as the interface is identical.

 This extension contains the following modules: